Mikejo5000/vsts-docs-pr/docs/report/analytics/odata-supported-features.md

 ms.assetid:
 ms.manager: abjork
 ms.author: greggboe
-ms.date: 09/28/17
+ms.date: 10/19/17
-ms.topic: odata-supported-features
 ---

-## Supported OData features
+# Supported OData features

 The following table summarizes the supported and unsupported OData functions.

 > [!NOTE]
 > OData aggregation extensions are relatively new and either not supported by various client tools (yet) or full support for the extension is not supported by the Analytics Service.

-### Supported clauses
+## Supported clauses

 - ```$apply```
 - ```$filter```